 1. “The world needs that special gift that only you have” – Marie Forleo

 Among other recognitions, Marie Forleo is well-known for MarieTV, where she interviews entrepreneurs.
 She is a passionate entrepreneur that catches the attention of a browser with her motivating statement,

 It’s a powerful way to address those aspiring creatives and entrepreneurs (her target audience) that believe in themselves.
 Marie is an inspiring figure and life coach besides being an entrepreneur.
 And her brand statement has undertones of all the identities she fulfills.

 His blog shares tips and resources that can help you travel more.
-Matt has done a great job at preventing travelers from getting overwhelmed from researching tirelessly on the internet.
-And he aptly points the chief benefits that his website can offer with his statement above.
+Matt has done a great job of preventing travelers from getting overwhelmed by researching tirelessly on the internet.
+And he aptly points out the chief benefits that his website can offer with his statement above.

 Aaron Orendorff is one of my favorite content guys.
-He creates seriously EPIC content and has worked with a TON of reputed businesses.
+He creates epic content and has worked with a TON of reputed businesses.
 His tagline “Saving the world from bad content” perfectly sums up his expertise.

 Note that Aaron’s audience consists majorly of B2B business owners.
 Hence, on his homepage, he follows the above tagline with specifics that he creates “B2B content strategy” and lays down the top benefits of his content: traffic, qualified leads, and scalability.